Antonis Mor

 Anthonis Mor, also known as Anthonis Mor van Dashorst and Antonio Moro (c.
 1517 – 1577), was a Netherlandish portrait painter, much in demand by the courts of Europe.
 He has also been referred to as Antoon, Anthonius, Anthonis or Mor van Dashorst, and as António Mouro, Anthony More, etc., but signed most of his portraits as Anthonis Mor.

 Mor developed a formal style for court portraits, largely based on Titian, that was extremely influential on court painters across Europe, especially in the Iberian Peninsula, where it created a tradition that led to Diego Velázquez.
-His works can include considerable psychological penetration, especially in portraits of men, but always gives the subject a grand and self-possessed air.
+His works can include considerable psychological penetration, especially in portraits of men, but always give the subject a grand and self-possessed air.

 Early life and education

 Mor was born in Utrecht, Netherlands, by some estimation between 1516 and 1520.
 Little is known about his early life, except that his artistic education commenced under Jan van Scorel.
 His earliest known work is a portrait which is now in a collection in Stockholm, dated 1538.